bronchite

 L'asthme du nageur

-Chlorine increases risk of asthma
+Chlorine increases the risk of asthma

 Studies agree that chlorine fumes released in swimming pools increase the risk of asthma.

-According to a study carried out in the Netherlands among 600 swimming instructors working in indoor swimming pools (1), it appears that in these people exposed all day to chlorine, respiratory symptoms are more severe and more frequent than in the general population.
+According to a study carried out in the Netherlands on 600 swimming instructors working in indoor swimming pools (1), it appears that in these people exposed all day to chlorine, respiratory symptoms are more severe and more frequent than in the general population.
 The risk of sinusitis, hoarseness and bronchial hyperactivity is increased by 40%.
-An Italian study this time (2) looked at thirty competitive swimmers with an average age of 14, all free of asthma.
+An Italian study this time (2) looked at around thirty competitive swimmers with an average age of 14, all without asthma.
 After undergoing respiratory tests, it turns out that 73% of them were sensitive to classic airborne allergens, almost twice as many as in the general population, and 50% of them suffered from bronchial hyperactivity.
 These two factors are predictive of the onset of asthma.

 The real culprits: chloramines